-Before undertaking use of a CHIS, written authorisation from the appropriate Authorising Officer must be obtained.
+Before undertaking a surveillance activity, written authorisation from the appropriate Authorising Officer must be obtained.

 Exceptionally an urgent oral authorisation may be necessary.

 Authorisation in urgent cases

 In urgent cases, an oral application for authorisation may be made but only if the time that would elapse before a written authorisation could be granted would be likely to endanger life or jeopardise the investigation or operation to which the authorisation relates.